Containers

 - To access the values, use the key as an index to a

-object.
-If the key is not in the dictionary, you will getKeyError
+dictobject.
+If the key is not in the dictionary, you will getKeyErrorerror. - Alternatively, use

 Keys, values, and items can be easily converted to other iterator types.
 E.g., If you need to use indices or slices on the keys, values, or items,